LAStools/LAStools/bin/lasheight_README.md

 -store_precise_as_extra_bytes   : store height with mm precision as int in "extra bytes" (instead of in dm in user_data field)
 -switch_G_B                     : switch green and blue value
 -week_to_adjusted [n]           : converts time stamps from GPS week [n] to Adjusted Standard GPS
+-kill [length]                  : do not consider points when height is computed in respect to a triangle which has leg-lengths exceeding [length] (64bit)
+-prohibit_extrapolation         : points are only considered when located over a ground-point triangle (64bit)

 ### Basics
 -cpu64   : start 64 bit executable (instead of default 32 bit executable)